Cam Newton of the New England Patriots tests positive for Covid-19, reports say - Local News 8

 “The health and safety of our team, as well as our opponent, are of highest priority,” the statement said.

-In its own statement, the NFL said it was going to reschedule the Patriots-Kansas City Chiefs game — originally set for Sunday — to either Monday or Tuesday, following “positive Covid-19 tests on both teams.”
+In its own statement, the NFL said it would reschedule the Patriots-Kansas City Chiefs game — originally set for Sunday — to either Monday or Tuesday, following “positive Covid-19 tests on both teams.”

 “In consultation with infectious disease experts, both clubs are working closely with the NFL and the (NFL Players Association) to evaluate multiple close contacts, perform additional testing and monitor developments,” the league said.